handsontable/handsontable/docs/next/guides/accessibility/keyboard-shortcuts.md

 gridContext.addShortcut({ namespace: 'NAMESPACE_ID', variants: [['enter']], callback: () => {}, position: 'before', relativeToNamespace: 'ANOTHER_NAMESPACE_ID' });
 ```

-Please keep in mind that you can run some actions only for specific conditions.
-There is an extra `runAction` flag for handling such cases.
+If your action must run only if some specific precondition is met, you can check for the precondition using a function provided to the `runAction` property:

 ```js
 const gridContext = hot.getShortcutManager().getContext('grid');